tmwayne/ide-vim/README.md

 Use visual mode to highlight code you want to run and press `\r`.
 If no code is highlighted, then the paragraph will be run.

-To quit and close the REPL buffer, press `\q` if the cursor is in the editor buffer or press `<Ctrl-Q>` if the cursor is in the REPL buffer.
+To quit and close the REPL window, press `\q` if the cursor is in the editor window or press `<Ctrl-Q>` if the cursor is in the REPL window.

-Sometimes the editor buffer is accidentally closed which leaves the REPL buffer stranded.
-Pressing `<Ctrl-T>` restores the editor buffer.
+Sometimes the editor window is accidentally closed which leaves the REPL window stranded.
+Pressing `<Ctrl-T>` restores the editor window.

 ## Requirements
 - Vim v8.1+